zhousarah/azure-compute-docs/articles/container-instances/NGroups/container-instances-rolling-update.md

 }
 ```

-### Boundry of a batch in RU
+### Boundary of a Batch in a Rolling Update
-The CGs of a specific batch in a RU will not cross a fault model boundary.
+The CGs of a specific batch in an RU will not cross a fault model boundary.
 Here, a fault model represents a zone/fault-domain combination.
 E.g., zone 1 / FD 0 is a fault model boundary.
 Similarly, zone 1 / FD 1 is another fault model boundary.
 Similarly, zone 2 / FD 0.

 E.g., if a customer has a multi-zonal NGroups with say, 3 zones, then a batch will be confined to CGs belonging to just 1 zone at max.
 A batch will never have CGs spread across multiple zones.